getnikola/nikola/docs/manual.rst

 Pages are the same as posts, except that:

 * They are not added to the front page
-* They don't appear on the RSS feed
+* They don’t appear on the RSS feed
 * They use the ``page.tmpl`` template instead of ``post.tmpl`` by default

 The default configuration expects the page's metadata and text files to be on the